Altpapier/hypixel-discord-guild-bridge/README.md

 ```

 _Discord Bot Token_:
 For this bot to work you will need to have a Discord bot and a Hypixel API key.
 If you do not have a Discord bot token to use for this, you will need to create a new one.
 To create a Discord bot and get the bot token, go to [https://discord.dev/](https://discord.dev/) and click on `Applications`.
 Then click on `New Application` and give the application a name and then press `Create`.
 After that click on `Bot` on the left side of the screen.
 To create the bot, you will now need to click on `Add Bot` and then `Yes, do it!`.
 To obtain the bot token click on `Reset Token` and `Yes, do it!` and enter your 2FA code if needed.
 You can now press `Copy` and paste the token into the `discordBotToken` field of the configuration file.
+Make sure to also invite the bot to your server.
+This can be done by clicking on `OAuth2` and then on `URL Generator`.
+From the scopes you will need to choose the `bot` and `applications.commands` scope.
+After you did that you can choose the bots permissions.
+If you are lazy you can just choose the `Administrator` option.
+Finally, you can click `Copy` on the `Generated URL` and choose the server the bot should be in.

 _Hypixel API Key_:
 If you currently do not know your Hypixel API key, you will need to generate yourself a new one.
 To do so, join Hypixel and execute the `/api new` command.
 This will now show your newly generated API key that you can paste into the `hypixelApiKey` field of the configuration file.